 In August 2005, the OLC entered into a contract with Scientific Games International, Inc. ("SGI") to provide, amongst other things, services and equipment to operate its lotteries.
 Due to Oklahoma Statutes, the OLC may not contract for a period longer than one year.
-However, the contract with SGI does contain seven one-year renewal options which the OLC's Board of Trustees may renew annually.
+However, the contract with SGI contained seven one-year renewal options which the OLC's Board of Trustees renewed annually.
+In August 2013, the last one-year renewal option matured and a similar contract was entered into with SGI.
+This contract contains nine one-year renewal options.
 Under the terms of the contract, the OLC pays SGI a fee based on a percentage of the OLC's sales.
-For the years ended June 30, 2013, and 2012, the OLC paid SGI \$5,948,626 and \$6,081,715, respectively.
+For the years ended June 30, 2014 and 2013, the OLC paid SGI \$7,798,373 and \$5,948,626, respectively.